-http://hr.ufi.edu/manager-resources/harassment/ - 14.
+http://hr.ufi.edu/manager-re source s/recruitment-staffing/institutional-equity-diversity/resources/harassment/ - 14.
 Policy on environmental sustainability.
 Whenever possible, I will use paper-sparing electronic media to distribute our course materials.
 Consider purchasing electronic editions of assigned texts when they are available, or used copies of print texts.
 If you do not elect to keep your print books, consider sharing them with others after the semester ends.
 (For example, you could donate them to the Alachua County Friends of the Library annual book sale.)